AppliNH/me-portfolio/content/english/about.md

 ---

 Hey and welcome !
-My name is Thomas Martin, and I'm a 23 years old freshly graduated French IT engineer.
+My name is Thomas Martin, and I'm a 23 years old freshly graduated French CS engineer.

 Despite my age, I have the chance to have cumulated a few years of experience during which I've been hitting my head against a lot of industry-grade concerns around web developement.